umutkarakoc/ai-comment.nvim/README.md

 Press Esc.
 Done.

 ## What it does

 Two markers, two behaviours:

 - A comment ending with `ai!` tells the AI to edit the file.
 - A comment ending with `ai?` asks a question, and the answer is inserted right below as a comment.
+- Only has two tool to read your files: List directory and Read File
+- And only has one tool to edit your current buffer with git diff format

 It uses whatever model you pick on any OpenAI-compatible endpoint.
 There's no wrapper around a specific vendor SDK — it just calls the chat completions API